davewheatcroft3/MauiAuthentication/README.md

 });
 ```

-4. Platform Specific Steps:
+###Platform Specific Steps
-**See the sample project for full code**
+**See the sample project for full code**<br/>
-In the sample project search for "mauiauthapp" for callback scheme used in it.
+In the sample project search for "mauiauthapp" for callback scheme used in it.<br/>

+1. Android
 a.
-Android (1):
 Add a WebAuthenticationCallbackActivity class referencing your callback scheme.
 b.
-Android (2):
 Add this to the AndroidManifest.xml
 ```xml
 <queries>
     <intent>